tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 I think up to 300% should be fine.
 * Enable Anki 2.1 scheduler (`V2` scheduler).
 It's a little less limiting, less buggy and more convenient.
+In newer Anki versions it's the default.

+## Grading

+When you're ready to grade a card, you're asked to choose from 4 different options:
+"again", "hard", "good" and "easy".
+Use **only** "again" and "good".
+Do not press "hard" and "easy" unless you're aware of the consequences.

+When you press "hard" or "easy", the card's Ease factor changes.
+As a result,
+the speed at which the card's interval is going to grow from that point onward also changes.
+Pressing "hard" makes the card's interval grow slower, and the card comes up for review more often.
+The new Ease factor *stays in effect indefinitely* until you do something that resets it back to the default value.
+When a card comes up for review more often than needed, you spend unnecessary time reviewing.
+Likewise, pressing "easy" makes the card appear for review less frequently causing you to be more likely to forget it at some point.
+Setting Starting Ease to 131% can mitigate some consequences, but not all.

+There is an Anki add-on that removes some or all answer buttons.
+I cover it a few sections below.

+When you see a card,
+grade it "good" if you understand the target word.
+To grade the card "good", you should be able to:

+* Understand what it means in context, if there's context on the card.
+* Read it phonetically, if the word contains kanji.

+If not, select "again" and relearn the card.

+Sometimes you need to press "again" multiple times until you memorize the card.
+But as soon as you understand the word, hit "good".
+Don't hit "again" over and over because you're not sufficiently confident in your memory.

+Anki never guarantees that you will remember every item you put into it.
+It can only guarantee a certain retention rate, usually about 70-90% depending on the settings.
+Each review session expect to forget a number of cards.
+It's a natural part of using the program.

+If you forget too many cards,
+it is possible that your cards are not optimally formatted or your Interval Modifier is too large.
+Decrease the Interval Modifier, remove excessive or redundant information from the cards, use different example sentences, add examples if you don't have any.
+If you rarely forget any cards, you're seeing them too often.
+This means you need to increase you Interval Modifier.

 ## Showing up